sondrelg/Boersmelding---Notis/README.md

 Oslo Bors provides this exact service by SMS (https://www.oslobors.no/Oslo-Boers/Produkter-og-tjenester/SMS-tjenester/Varslinger-paa-SMS), but if you prefer not to pay for the service, here is a simple way to get more or less the same functionality.

-You do need to enter your e-mail details in lines ~165-166.
+For e-mail functionality enter account details in lines ~165-166.

 ------------------

-This script is configured to ask you which stocks you're interested in monitoring at launch, but pre-defining your watchlist is easily done.
-I run this on my raspberry pi, and find that pre-configuring the watchlist is more convenient to let it run on startup.
+This script is configured to prompt you for stocks you're interested in monitoring, but hard-coding your watchlist is simple.
+I run this on my raspberry pi, and find that hard-coding the watchlist is more convenient.

 The script refreshes every 60 seconds to check for news.
-The frequency can be shortened or lengthened by changing the pause at the very end of the script.
+The frequency can be changed at the very end of the script.